gvoze32/Mainte/README.md

 ```
 2. Download the conky theme via the link [here](https://github.com/gvoze32/Mainte/archive/v1.0.zip)

-3. Extract folder and copy to ~/home/.conky (set hidden file to visible on your file manager cause the folder is hidden)
+3. Extract all folder and copy to ~/home/.conky (set hidden file to visible on your file manager cause the folder is hidden)

 4. Open terminal and type
 ```